tark-hidden/pyramid_classy/README.rst

         return config.make_wsgi_app()

-What do you think?
 Amazing, isn't it?
 Write less do more.

 Customizing the Route Base